-Storage modules extend the amount of memory that is available for storing data, provide on-site backup for data and programs, and provide a means of transporting data from remote sites.
+Storage modules extend the amount of memory that is available for storing data, and also provide on-site backup for data and programs.

-Mount the SM192 mounting bracket to the enclosure backplate as shown in Figure 3.3-1 using the four nylon inserts and screws provided.
+Mount the SM192 to the enclosure backplate as shown in Figure 3.3-1.

-Connect the storage module to the MetData1's I/O port with the SC12 cable.
+- 1. Attach the mounting bracket (PN 6234) to the backplate using the four screws and nylon grommets provided. - Connect the storage module to the datalogger's I/O port with an SC12 cable.
 Place the storage module in the bracket and fasten the Velcro straps.